njschroeder/Greg/README.md

 - Add more commands

 ## Contribute
-If you want to contribute, create a pull request for this repository
+If you want to contribute, create a pull request for this repository or fork this repository
  ## Copyright
 All copyright statements are in COPYRIGHT.md